jzheaux/katacoda-scenarios/local-authentication/04-use-custom-user-details-service.md

-In this step, you'll change the JDBC-based `UserDetailsService` for a custom one that queries a Spring Data repository.
+In this step, you'll change the in-memory `UserDetailsService` for a custom one that queries a Spring Data repository.

 Oftentimes, its more flexible to query Spring Data than it is to use Spring Security's stock `UserDetailsService` instances.